Mario Frick (footballer): International career

-Frick made his Liechtenstein debut in October 1993 in a friendly against Estonia, and established himself almost immediately as a key player for the Liechtenstein national football team.
+Frick made his Liechtenstein debut in October 1993 in a friendly against Estonia, and established himself almost immediately as a key player for team.
 He went on to score his first goal for the national team in a 1998 FIFA World Cup qualification match against Romania in September 1997.

 On 7 June 2000, Frick scored a notable goal away to Germany to level the scores at 2–2; Germany would score 6 goals in the last 10 minutes of the match though to win 8–2.

 Frick had a falling out with both the national coach, Ralf Loose, and the Liechtenstein Football Association near the end of the 2002 World Cup qualification stages, and he was left out of the team.
 This episode is chronicled in Charlie Connelly's book, Stamping Grounds: Liechtenstein's Quest for the World Cup.
 After changes concerning both the Liechtenstein Football Association and the coach, Frick returned to be part of the squad, which included playing in both games against England.

 During a Euro 2008 qualifier against Latvia, Frick netted the only goal of the game which brought Liechtenstein their first win over a side that had qualified for a major tournament.

 On 10 August 2011, Frick made a record 100th appearance for Liechtenstein.

 Frick announced his retirement from international football in October 2015, at the age of 41, after 125 appearances and 16 goals for the Liechtenstein national side.
 He made his final international appearance for Liechtenstein in a 3–0 defeat to Austria in a European qualifying match on 12 October 2015.

 Frick is the all-time record goal-scorer for Liechtenstein.